jerrytuw/MKS-DLC32-FIRMWARE/README.md

     - Update Grbl.cpp 48a55c6
 - Changed texts from "Knife" to "Probe"
 - Added SOFTSTOP and SHOW_PRINTPOS options
-    - SOFTSTOP adds button to STOP popup for soft stop, without losing work position
+    - SOFTSTOP adds a button to STOP popup for soft stop without losing work position (first using feedhold, then closing SD file).
+This can lead to a final move before final stop.
+Hard stop (with CTRL-X) still resets work position to machine position, but doesn't zero it, and because of prior feedhold, no steps should be lost. (together with the displayed work position before stop recovery of initial work position 0/0/0 should be possible)
-    - SHOW_PRINTPOS shows work coordinates instead of overrides during SD card print
+    - SHOW_PRINTPOS shows work coordinates instead of overrides during SD card print and also during STOP popup (for recovery in case of hard stop)
 - Changed icons for XY and Z Clear (just to test)
 - Activated touch beep

 ## 🔧 Fork Improvements from https://github.com/barnstorm/MKS-DLC32-FIRMWARE

+Note: this firmware uses single huge app partition table (no OTA?)!!!

 This fork adds the following enhancements to the original MKS DLC32 firmware: